FrigonTech/Multi-Runtime-Method-Intermediate/readme.md

 ### 💡 Use Case

-MRMI is ideal for systems where modules written in different languages need to interoperate at runtime, without recompilation or tight integration — enabling flexible, plug-and-play architecture across platforms.
+MRMI is ideal for *POLYGLOT* systems where modules written in different languages need to interoperate at runtime, without recompilation or tight integration — enabling flexible, plug-and-play architecture across platforms.

 > Developed and maintained by **Frigon Tech**
 > GitHub: [github.com/FrigonTech](https://github.com/FrigonTech)